DrKratz1/Javadoc-Commenter/README.md

    ![image](https://github.com/DrKratz1/Javadoc-Commenter/assets/141234325/56326b2b-11f4-40d2-bd2a-b505ac53b914)

 6. Once all data has been filled in, rerun the code and type "2" then press enter.
 This will add in JavaDoc comments to your code.
-(As of now, it outputs into a separate "filename_commented.txt" file which you will copy and paste the text from into your original .java file.
-I will need to add in a feature to completely wipe all JavaDoc comments from a file before I am comfortable making the script write directly into the .java files.

 7. All done!

+8. (Optional) If you would like to take out all JavaDoc Comments, type "3" and it will delete EVERY JAVADOC COMMENT MADE.